mrradd/electric_meatball/README.md

 ------RESPONSE END------
 ```

-***Pom.py***
+## ```Pom.py```
 A timer I use for Pomodoro focus sessions.
-After executing it, it will ask you for an amount of time in minutes.
-This will set the timer,
+After executing, it will ask you for an amount of time
+in minutes (positive integer); this will set the timer, and start the clock.
+If no value, or a bad
-and start the clock.
-When the timer runs out, the script will make the system beep for 2 seconds denoting the session is over.
+value is given, then it defaults to 30 minutes.
+When the timer runs out, the script will make the
+system beep for 2 seconds denoting the session is over (beep works on Windows, but is untested on
+Linux/MacOS; however, the hook is there for it).

+While ```Pom.py``` is running, you will see a timer counting down in your terminal.

+To use the program run the Pom.py file in your terminal; e.g. ```python Pom.py```.

-***Modules Used In the Project***
+## ***Modules Used In the Project***
 - OpenAI ```python -m pip install openai``` https://github.com/openai/openai-python

+### TODOs
+- Allow for setting Pom's default timer value in the config file.
+- Create a setup script that when run adds all files needed for the project to run.
+- Allow for "conversations" with ChatGPT.
+Currently each prompt is treated as separate with no
+context.